 It means having the capacity for the whole range of emotions and still being able to make sound, logical decisions for the business.

 Now more than ever, the mission of a company matters.
 Customers care about it.
 Employees care about it.

 Investors care about it.
-Everyone wants to know that where they are putting their time, energy, money, and support is behind an organization they believe is impacting the world in some sort of positive way.
-Second, and as more and more social impact campaigns shift the world, how your company’s mission fits into these larger narratives of humanity can dramatically change the way people see your brand.
+Everyone wants to know where they are putting their time, energy, money, and support behind an organization they believe is impacting the world in some sort of positive way.
+Second, as more and more social impact campaigns shift the world, how your company’s mission fits into these larger narratives of humanity can dramatically change the way people see your brand.

 In a world of uncertainty, adaptability is key.
 It has always been true that leaders must constantly be thinking 5 steps ahead.
 But during a global crisis like Covid-19, flexibility, and agility being able to make quick, informed decisions is crucial to keeping the business moving forward fast and furiously.

 Clearly, it shows Leaders must stop and relook and ask the right questions about their business status.
-Tough and hard questions force us to walk on Terra Firma and calling a Spade.
+Tough and hard questions force us to walk on Terra Firma and call a Spade.
 It’s far better to have answers to these types of questions before, rather than during, a difficult time.

 Once a company is off and running, though, the optimism can’t stop.
 Your team needs it.
 Your co-captains and fellow leaders need it.
 Everyone around you needs to feel as though they can see the light at the end of the tunnel, just like you can.

 That said, you also have to guard optimism from delusion.
 Being optimistic can’t mean lying to or deceiving those around you–or especially yourself.
 Instead, it means being brutally honest, while at the same time acknowledging both the good and the bad, the lessons learned, and the growth to come.